I’ve been reading a really interesting book.

 Consequently, I spent a couple of hours looking, listening, probing and establishing the CAUSE of the issue.

 Or as my old mentor and teacher used to say to me every single time I was given a project: ESTABLISH THE FACTS.

-In one single month there were 36 separate consultation worth £4,500 which could not be invoiced.
+In one single month, there were 36 separate consultations worth £4,500 which could not be invoiced.
 Why?

 Because the senior consultant surgeon had instructed the medical secretaries not to ensure the patient’s details were correctly obtained at the point of registration.

-In the case of the group of surgeons I was working with, the invoices could not even be raised because much of the mandatory data needed for an invoice was missing.
+In the case of the group of surgeons I was working with, the invoices could not be raised because much of the mandatory data needed was missing.